Froesws/WeatherApp/README.md

 # WeatherApp
 This is a repository for WPF Example using the API from https://developer.accuweather.com/

-Developed solely for the purpose of practicing MVVM standards
+Developed only for the purpose of practicing MVVM standards.